a-trigui/ximinf/docs/index.md

 # Ximinf Documentation

-Welcome to **ximinf** — **Simulation-Based Inference of Cosmological Parameters in JAX using Type Ia Supernovae**.
+Welcome to **ximinf** — Simulation-Based Inference of Cosmological Parameters in JAX using Type Ia Supernovae.

-This documentation will guide you through installation, usage, and the API reference.
+This documentation provides installation instructions, usage examples, and a complete API reference for all modules.

 ---